Introduction

 HYVE Analog — HYVE-BRT

-HYVE-BRT + Blind Relay: The sender and receiver share ratchet state (their 'entanglement').
+HYVE-BRT + Blind Relay: The sender and receiver share ratchet state.
 The relay sees only one-time tokens derived from that shared state.
-The relay cannot observe, correlate, or manipulate the underlying key relationship — it is architecturally excluded from the communication channel.
+The relay is architecturally excluded from the communication channel — it cannot correlate messages to the same conversation or identify participants.

 Quantum (Heisenberg Uncertainty)